BilkentCompGen/tardis/README.md

 	cp tardis /path/to/your/favorite/binaries

 If you do not have root access to install liblzma and/or libbz2, you can compile htslib without CRAM support.
 Note that lzma and libbz2 are htslib prerequisites, and I am still looking for a way to compile htslib with local installations of these libraries.
-As a work around, type:
+As a workaround, type:

 	make nocram
 	make
 	cp tardis /path/to/your/favorite/binaries

 Note that this will disable CRAM support and you will be able to run TARDIS only with BAM files.